When it comes to event planning, the talent you choose to represent you is your secret weapon.

 Hire an event staffing agency to do the work for you!

-Planning and executing an event takes a lot of time and hard work, which is why many event planners rely on event staffing agencies for talent procurement and training.
+Planning and executing an event takes significant time and hard work, which is why many event planners rely on event staffing agencies for talent procurement and training.

-Leave talent ROI and training to our expert team at Coalition, and you’ll free yourself up for the many other demanding event planning tasks!
+Leave talent ROI and training to our expert team at Coalition, and you’ll free yourself up for other demanding event-planning tasks!

 By working to understand your brand and event requirements, we’ll connect you with the top talent to represent your business, achieve your event objectives and leave a lasting impression.